ideas/guides/style/nodejs/README.md

     ```

   - Never name a parameter `arguments`.
 This will take precedence over the `arguments` object that is given to every function scope.

+  - Never use `arguments`, opt to use rest syntax `...` instead. `...` is explicit about which arguments you want pulled.
+Plus, rest arguments are a real Array, and not merely Array-like like `arguments`.

+    ```javascript
+    function concatenate(...args) {
+      return args.join;
+    }
+    ```

+  - Use default parameter syntax rather than mutating function arguments.

+  - Always put default parameters last.

   - Never use the `Function` constructor to create a new function.
 Creating a function in this way evaluates a string similarly to `eval()`, which opens vulnerabilities.